 AWS Backup is a managed, policy-based solution for automatic backup application data for all AWS services running both in the cloud and on-premises.
 It is a faster and easier backup solution for customers.
 It can be set up on a regular basis or carried out on request.
 AWS Backup automates and centrally manages backups.
 It also monitors the status of current backups, searches/restores backups to ensure compliance with corporate and regulatory requirements.
 Most AWS services like RDS, Elasticache, S3 have customizable native backup functionality.

 To ensure the integrity of your personal information, AWS cloud provides you with robust data encryption options.
 Amazon S3 offers Server Side Encryption.
-Each object is encrypted with a unique key that is encrypted as well with a regularly rotated master key.
+Each object is encrypted with a unique key which is encrypted as well with a regularly rotated master key.
 Amazon S3 uses the strongest block cipher available – 256-bit Advanced Encryption Standard (AES-256).

 Encryption is one of the most efficient security tools protecting the data from unauthorized access.
 To encrypt PHI data, Amazon offers AWS KMS for applications and services running in the cloud as well as on-premise.
-It is an ideal solution for managing encryption keys together with other AWS services.
+It is an ideal HIPAA compliant solution for managing encryption keys together with other AWS services.
 Master keys in AWS KMS can be used to encrypt/decrypt the keys using for encrypting PHI in your applications or in AWS services.

 You can access AWS KMS within AWS Identity and Access Management (IAM) or using the software.
 It offers centralized control over encryption keys to define the user data.
 AWS KMS includes both management functions and Cryptographic functions.